techextensorgit/novu/README.md

 ## ✨ Features

+- Embeddable Inbox component with real-time support
-- 🌈 Single API for all messaging providers (Inbox/In-App, Email, SMS, Push, Chat)
+- Single API for all messaging providers (Inbox/In-App, Email, SMS, Push, Chat)
-- 💅 Fully managed GitOps flow, deployed from your CI
-- 🔥 Define workflow and step controls with Zod or JSON Schema
-- 💌 Easily re-use existing content in various frameworks, including React Email, Vue-email, Maizzle, MJML, and more
-- 🚀 Equipped with a CMS for advanced layouts and design management
-- 🛡 Debug and analyze multi-channel messages in a single dashboard
+- Digest Engine to combine multiple notification in to a single E-mail
-- 📦 Embeddable Inbox component with real-time updates
+- No-Code Block Editor for Email
+- Notification Workflow Engine
-- 📤 Embeddable user preferences component gives your subscribers control over their notifications
+- Embeddable user preferences component gives your subscribers control over their notifications
-- 👨‍💻 Community-driven
+- Community-driven

 ## 🚀 Getting Started

-[Create a free account](https://dashboard-v2.novu.co?utm_campaign=github-readme) and follow the instructions on the dashboard.
+[Create a free account](https://go.novu.co/dashboard?utm_campaign=github-readme) and follow the instructions on the dashboard.

 ## 📚 Table of contents